beckham-lab-newcastle/beckham-lab-newcastle.github.io/_posts/2025-11-15-first-em-maps.md

 image: /assets/images/em-map-poster.jpg
 ---

-Our first cryo-EM maps for the group — putting the new Tundra to good use :)
+Our first cryo-EM maps for the group — making use of the new Tundra that is now up and running in the NUSBF facility.
+Looking forward to the next dataset :)

 <video autoplay loop muted playsinline preload="metadata"
        poster="{{ '/assets/images/em-map-poster.jpg' | relative_url }}"